Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I have recently had to have my 20 year old Lab put to sleep.
 Now my 8 year old Boxer wees in house almost every time I go out.
 She never did if before when my other dog was here.
 Please help.

-By Janet from Lancashire, England
+By janet scott from Lancashire, England

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.